 Giuseppe Valente

-(Winery in Langhe, Monferrato, Moscato d'Asti, Alta Langa, Hills of Asti)
+Winery in Langhe, Monferrato, Moscato d'Asti, Alta Langa, Hills of Asti

-About Winery and Wines
+About the Winery

 Between the Langhe and Monferrato, the Azienda Agricola Fea was founded in Calosso in 1960 by Chiarera Giuliano, who passed on his attachment and love for this land and its products to his son-in-law, Valente Giuseppe.
 Taken over in 1990, the company was expanded from 4 hectares to the current 12, diversifying its production and refining the quality of its wines.
 The family-run company produces around 12,000 bottles a year, among which the Gamba di Pernice stands out, a native wine with spicy hints reminiscent of green pepper produced only in the municipality of Calosso and the Piemonte Moscato Passito.